 Our Department assists Cancer patients suffering from various types of physical and psychological pain so as to enable them to cope successfully with their illness.
 Though we do not have a hospice ward at Aichi Cancer Center Hospital, all the staffs are united in carrying out the hospice program led by the Palliative Care Team to support patients who do not have any chance of cure so that they may spend their remaining time in peace.
 A psycho-oncologist joined our department in April 2006 to provide in-depth counseling and support aimed at relieving patients' mental and spiritual anxiety.
+In July 2012, a palliative care doctor joined in full time to deal with the patient's Total Pain more systemically.
 We believe that the hopes of patients and their families take priority over all other things.
 We not only advise patients about options such as home care and admission to a hospice, but also offer counseling related to financial problems and interpersonal relationship issues.